 - Hormone balance: When we consume large amounts of meat or undergo excessive stress, the amino acids cysteine and tryptophan are released into the blood stream leading to suppressed thyroid function.
 "Excess tryptophan triggers inflammatory conditions, such as allergies, asthma, edema, acne, and arthritis.
 In excess, tryptophan also decreases immune functioning and leads to premature aging.
 Adding collagen hyrolysate to the diet helps to even out the absorption of cysteine and tryptophan by releasing the amino acids glycine, proline, and alanine."

-So how and where can I get collagen?
+So where can you get collagen?

-How can I use collagen?
+How can you use collagen?

 So glad you ask.
 You can use it in many recipes, including adding it to your bone broth and this pancake recipe but I also have a muffin recipe which I played around with and I think you'll enjoy!